jatinpal136/project-on-image-classification-using-keras-and-CNN/README.md

 # training the model for 10 epochs
 model.fit(X_train, Y_train, batch_size=128, epochs=10, validation_data=(X_test, Y_test))
-view rawcnn_cifar10.py hosted with ❤ by GitHub
-Here’s what I changed in the model:
 Increased the number of Conv2D layers to build a deeper model Increased number of filters to learn more features Added Dropout for regularization